Laser tape measures are loved for their range of functions, reliability and accuracy.

-Laser tape measures open a whole world of straightforward measurement taking.
+Laser distance measurers open a whole world of straightforward, accurate measurement taking.

 While standard tape measures are reliable and simple, they can become impractical when it comes to measuring long distances.
 You’ll need an extra person to hold one end and the accuracy of the reading is often questionable.

-The best laser tape measures take away a lot of guesswork.
+The best laser measures take away a lot of guesswork.
 Plus, they allow you to measure distances without calling in reinforcements!
-As soon as you’re trying to do anything other than measure a simple 2m wall, a laser tape measure will be a valuable tool.
+As soon as you’re trying to do anything other than measure a simple 2 m wall, a laser measure will be a valuable tool.

-These laser devices tend to be a lot more accurate, and they can take a range of measurements, including distance, volume and area extremely quickly.
+A laser distance measurer will take much more accurate measurements and high end laser measures can record a range of data including distance, volume and area extremely quickly.
 Comparatively, with a normal tape measure, you’d have to use a calculator, or a pen and pencil to work out these figures.

-Of course, as with all machines, even the best laser tape measures lack some of the simplicity of a traditional tape measure – they will require charging, or batteries, and you might need to spend some time working out their buttons.
-But, overall, I’d say these devices were a lot more efficient than conventional tape measures.
+Of course, as with all machines, even the best laser distance measurer will lack some of the simplicity of a traditional tape measure – they will require charging, or batteries, and you might need to spend some time working out their buttons and functions.
+But, overall, I’d say a laser measuring device is a lot more efficient than a conventional tape measure.

-Laser tape measures are designed for either indoor or outdoor use.
+Laser measures are designed for either indoor or outdoor use.